50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Why is my laminate flooring lifting?

-You can find laminate flooring in a lot of houses today, and it’s little wonder why!
-It’s durable, easy to maintain, beautiful and reasonably priced.
-It’s also got a reputation for being easy to install yourself.
+You can find laminate flooring in lots of homes these days, and it’s little wonder why!
+It’s durable, easy to maintain, beautiful, and reasonably priced.
+It also has a reputation for being easy to install yourself.
 However, sometimes problems can occur – such as your laminate flooring lifting at the edges or even lifting in the middle.
-Mistakes during installation are one possible cause, but there are several other ways this problem can arise.
+Mistakes during installation are one possible cause, but there are several other reasons why this issue might appear.

-We’re here to take you through the different issues that can cause laminate flooring to lift, and we’ll offer some tips on how to prevent your laminate floor from lifting in the first place.
+We’re here to take you through the different issues that can cause laminate flooring to lift.
+From how to fix lifting laminate flooring to how to prevent it from happening in the first place, we’ll offer some tips and advice on how to take care of your floors.

-Here are the most common reasons why your laminate flooring may begin to lift off of the subfloor.
+Here are the most common reasons why your laminate flooring may begin to lift off the subfloor:

 1. Uneven subfloors